Hattie Cotton Elementary School bombing

-The Hattie Cotton Elementary School bombing on September 10, 1957 was a destructive bombing by pro-segregationists of an elementary school in Nashville, Tennessee shortly after it admitted its first African American student in the midst of the Civil Rights Movement.
-The school is now known as Hattie Cotton STEM Magnet Elementary School, and focuses on science, technology, engineering and math for students in grades kindergarten through four.
+The Hattie Cotton Elementary School bombing on September 10, 1957, was a destructive bombing by pro-segregationists of an elementary school in Nashville, Tennessee, shortly after it admitted its first African American student in the midst of the Civil Rights Movement.
+The school is now known as Hattie Cotton STEM Magnet Elementary School, and focuses on science, technology, engineering and math for students in grades kindergarten through five.

 Background

-Hattie Cotton Elementary School opened September 1, 1950 at 1033 W. Greenwood Ave. in East Nashville.
-Built by George E. Reese and designed by Marr & Holman architectural firm, the school was located west of Gallatin Pike to help students avoid the highway.
+Hattie Cotton Elementary School opened September 1, 1950, at 1033 W. Greenwood Ave. in East Nashville.
+Built by George E. Reese and designed by the Marr & Holman architectural firm, the school was located west of Gallatin Pike to help students avoid the highway.

-The school is named after Hattie R. Cotton — a Nashville educator who taught the chairman of the city board of education, William Hume, and the school's architect, Joseph W. Holman.
-She was named a regular teacher in 1905 and became the city's academic supervisor in 1919.
+The school is named after Hattie R. Cotton, a Nashville educator who taught the chairman of the city board of education.
+She became a teacher in 1905 and was named the city's academic supervisor in 1919.
 She died two years after her retirement in 1926.

 Hattie Cotton became an integrated school in 1957, following the 1954 Supreme Court decision, Brown v.
 Board of Education, which set in motion the integration of American schools.
 After a court order in January 1957, Nashville adopted what became known as The Nashville Plan in the fall.
 The plan was to begin with integration at six city elementary schools — Bailey, Buena Vista, Fehr, Glenn, Hattie Cotton, and Jones — which were to integrate one grade level per year.
 That process began Sept.
 9, 1957, when 19 black six-year-olds attempted to attend their first day of school.
 Four were denied for administrative reasons.

 Hattie Cotton admitted one black student, a 6-year-old black girl.
 Following the first day of school, dynamite exploded just after midnight, early on Sept.
 10, 1957, rocking the neighborhood.
 The school reopened nine days later and repairs followed in 1958.

 In the early 1990s, the original building was torn down and construction of a new building began, reopening on April 9, 1996.
 The school became a STEM-based magnet school in 2011.